mitsuba-renderer/mitsuba3/docs/src/getting_started/first_steps.rst

     sudo apt install python3-dev python3-distutils python3-setuptools

-Make sure `CC` and `CXX` variables are exported manually or inside ``.bashrc`` in order for CMake to locate Clang:
+Make sure `CC` and `CXX` variables are exported manually or inside ``~/.bashrc`` in order for CMake to find Clang:

 .. code-block:: bash

     export CC=clang
     export CXX=clang++

-Now, compilation should be as simple as running this from inside the `mitsuba2` root directory:
+Now, compilation should be as simple as running the following from inside the `mitsuba2` root directory:

 .. code-block:: bash